-Policy:
+POLICY: The following provides standardized procedures for the submission and processing of complaints that allege:

-The following provides standardized procedures for the submission and processing of grievances and complaints that allege:
+• Violations of WIA Act, regulations or agreements under the Act and other non-criminal complaints.

-- Violations of WIOA, regulations or agreements under the Act and other non-criminal complaints. - Violations of the labor standards provisions at Section 181(b) of WIOA, i.e., violations involving activities that impact wages of employees, displacement, working conditions, and employment conditions. - Violations of the relocation provisions in Section 181(d).
+- Violations of the labor standards provisions at Section 181(b), i.e., violations involving activities that impact wages of employees, displacement, working conditions, and employment conditions. - Violations of the relocation provisions in Section 181(d).

-Each state, local area, and direct recipient must:
+Each local area, State, and direct recipient must:

-- Provide information about the content of the grievance and complaint procedures to participants and other interested parties affected by the local Workforce Development System, including One-Stop partners and service providers; - Require that every entity to which it awards WIOA Title I funds provides such information to participants receiving Title I services from such entities; - Make reasonable efforts to ensure that the grievance and complaint procedures information is understood by affected participants and other individuals, including youth
+- Provide information about the content of the grievance and complaint procedures to participants and other interested parties affected by the local Workforce Investment System, including One-Stop partners and service providers. - Make reasonable efforts to assure that the grievance and complaint procedures information is understood by affected participants and other individuals, including youth and those who are limited-English speaking individuals.
+Such efforts must comply with the language requirements of 29 CFR 37.35 regarding the provision of services and information in languages other than English.